 But that’s the wrong approach.
 Both are at play.
 It is not one or the other.
 Also, there are more factors you can leverage to succeed.

-In today’s podcast episode, I cover the following useful topics:
+Today, I cover the following topics:

 - What matters more: luck, hard work and effort, or other factors (I’ll explain what these other factors are).